Bhediya: Production

 The producer of the film, Dinesh Vijan, confirmed that Bhediya is part of his horror comedy universe consisting of films like Stree and Munjya.
-The shooting for Bhediya took place in the regions of Arunachal Pradesh's Ziro (Lower Subansiri), Sagalee (Papum Pare) and parts of Pakke-Kessang district- over a span of two months, from March to April 2021.
+The shooting for Bhediya nikka took place in the regions of Arunachal Pradesh's Ziro (Lower Subansiri), Sagalee (Papum Pare) and parts of Pakke-Kessang district- over a span of two months, from March to April 2021.
 Over 70 percent of the artists in Bhediya are from Arunachal Pradesh, including a lead character, named Jomin.
 Besides that, Arunachal rapper K4 Kheko had sung and written the lyrics for the theme song of the film.
 While the film has several Arunachal dialogues, they are not subtitled, with the character of Panda acting as translator to the non-Arunachal characters.
 Sanon's bob cut hairstyle was inspired by her childhood looks.

 During the shooting schedule, Varun Dhawan and his wife, designer Natasha Dalal donated ₹1 lakh to the victims of a massive fire in Arunachal Pradesh's Tirap and Longding districts in April 2021.
 Chief Minister of Arunachal Pradesh, Pema Khandu also visited the set in Ziro.
-The shooting schedule in Arunachal Pradesh completed on 19 April 2021.
+The shooting schedule in Arunachal Pradesh was completed on 19 April 2021.
 Filming wrapped on 10 July 2021.

 Themes

 Bhediya explores wildlife conservation and speaks against deforestation.
-It also speaks against the racial discrimination that Northeast Indians face from other Indians, including them being treated as non-Indians and accused of having stereotypes of Chinese, Japanese and Korean people, including kung fu expertise.
+It also speaks against the racial discrimination that Northeast Indians face from other Indians, including being treated as non-Indians and accused of having stereotypes of Chinese, Japanese and Korean people, including kung fu expertise.

-Environmental conservation

-Bhediya addresses environmental concerns, particularly the impact of deforestation in Arunachal Pradesh.
-The plot involves a road construction project that threatens a forested area, with the narrative exploring issues related to ecological disruption and the consequences of human encroachment on natural habitats.

-Racial stereotyping

-The film includes depictions of racial stereotyping faced by Northeast Indians, such as being mistaken for foreigners or associated with East Asian cultures.
-These elements are presented through dialogue and character interactions, highlighting social dynamics within India.

-Folklore and regional representation

-The narrative incorporates elements of Arunachali folklore, including references to shape-shifting beings inspired by local legends such as the Yapum.
-The setting, characters, and plot reference cultural practices and beliefs from the region.

-Personal transformation

-The protagonist's character arc involves a shift in perspective toward the environment and local communities, following events that cause him to reconsider his role in the development project.
-This transformation is used to support the film's environmental and social themes.